-First Place: Crootoch Sp. z o.e. a company dealing with new tochnologies, in particular the electronic components of digital cameras used in astronomical research: Second Place: New ContTG Sp. z o.e. a company run-ning an Internet platform providing access to the main streats of several Polish cities with shops and services: the platform enables users to Drowe through products offered platform. by the shops and buy them.
+First Place: Createch Sp. z.o.a, a company dealing with how technologies, in particular the electronic components of digital cameras used in astronomical research; Second Place: New Cont IOT Sp. z.o.a, a company run-ning an Internet, platform providing access to the main steeds of several Polish cities with shops and services; the platform enables users to browse through products offered by the shops and buy them.